JDMusc/READ-TV/README.md

-READ-TV, Research & Exploratory Analysis Driven Time-data Visualization.
+read-tv, Research & Exploratory Analysis Driven Time-data Visualization.
 Version 0.1
 ================

 ## Description

-READ-TV is a shiny application and associated console interface designed for visualizing changepoints in **irregularly and regularly spaced** longitudinal data.
+read-tv is a shiny application and associated console interface designed for visualizing changepoints in **irregularly and regularly spaced** longitudinal data.
 Technical users can rapidly view data through the R console interface, and non-technical users can use it as a standard web